 Today’s recipe puts a holiday spin on that same concept by swapping the avocado and bacon for classic fall and winter ingredients that pair beautifully together.

-If you are looking for sweet potato rounds that are Paleo or dairy free, I’d suggest the Sweet Potato Bites with Avocado and Bacon, since those fit both categories already.
+- To Make Paleo + Dairy Free.
+I’d suggest trying these Sweet Potato Bites with Avocado and Bacon, since those fit both categories already.

 The goat cheese, cranberry, and apple topping is wonderful on its own, so I can also see it working well on top of crackers (I was practically eating it out of the bowl with a spoon), but I loved it so much on the baked sweet potato slices, I highly recommend giving the recipe a try as written first.
 The sweet potato rounds will soften a bit as they sit, but they still taste delicious and are tasty served at room temperature too.